 In the municipal pilot project's first implementation phase, nine electric tricycles and their charging stations were introduced.
-Two units for public transport, four for waste collection, and three for social transport (transport of people with mobility limitations or disabled).
+Of these, two units were dedicated for public transport, four for waste collection, and three for social transport i.e. transport of people with mobility limitations or disabilities.